Antara25Mahanty/AC_DC-regulated-var.-power-supply/README.md

 The circuit takes AC input, steps it down, rectifies it, smooths it with a capacitor, and regulates it to provide a constant 5V DC output.

 ## Project Report
-You can read the full report here: [AC DC regulated power supply [ Project Report ].pdf](./AC DC regulated power supply [ Project Report ].pdf)
+You can read the full report here: [AC DC regulated power supply [ Project Report ]](./AC DC regulated power supply [ Project Report ])

 ## Status
 ✅ Project completed in Semester 1